 Researchers have pursued improvements in next generation sequencing (NGS) sensitivity as well as development of alternate analytical methods that have an inherently lower error profile.
 Improvements in NGS sensitivity have typically involved chemistry-based approaches where small molecular "tags" are used as barcodes on the starting DNA.
 Then errors that occur through sample library preparation and sequencing can be identified by tracking the barcodes.

-Of course the approach isn't perfect; the barcodes don't bind with perfect efficiency, leaving a fair percentage of the DNA untagged, and errors that occur in initial tagging that can lead to false positives and negatives.
-However, the "molecular barcode" or "unique molecular ID (UMI)" approach does offer improvements over standard sequencing.
+Of course the approach isn't perfect; the barcodes don't bind with perfect efficiency, leaving a fair percentage of the DNA untagged, and errors that occur in initial tagging can lead to false positives and negatives.
+However, the "molecular barcode" or "unique molecular ID (UMI)" approach does offer improvements over standard sequencing, but there is significant room for improvement.

-Figure illustrating how NGS can provide superior sensitivity and specificity with molecular amplification pools (MAPs). (a) The MAP approach divides the cfDNA into two molecular pools.
-The pools individually undergo a target amplification process, then are indexed and sequenced. (b) Variant data from the two pools are compared to a background error profile to eliminate both recurring and random errors.
+Figure illustrating how NGS can provide superior sensitivity and specificity with molecular amplification pools (MAPs). (a) The MAP approach divides the cfDNA into two or more molecular pools.
+The pools individually undergo target amplification, then are indexed and sequenced. (b) Variant data from the two or more pools are compared to a background error profile to eliminate both recurring and random errors.

 Typically the number of mutations that can be tested with ddPCR ranges to a maximum of 10 - 30.
 Not a bad degree of multiplexing, but when compared to NGS, which can test for thousands of variants in a single sample, it doesn't come close.

 However, ddPCR has been established as the gold standard when it comes to sensitivity and specificity of the mutations it can detect from cfDNA.
-The ultimate goal, then, of liquid biopsies is to combine the sensitivity of ddPCR with the multiplexing capability of NGS.
+Our ultimate goal for ERASE-Seq liquid biopsies is to combine the sensitivity of ddPCR with the multiplexing capability of NGS.

 Establishing the sensitivity and accuracy of a liquid biopsy is a challenging task, since we don't have a great way to determine "truth" from a clinical sample.
 Tumor biopsies provide one option, but may not be representative of the mutations in blood.
 Most studies have shown a concordance of 60-70%, and that's just not good enough to establish performance metrics.